ses123456789/Virtual-Store/README.md

 9 SQLite

+10 All endpoints are in the postman collection

 To run the program, open a terminal in the program's folder and use the command npm run dev.

-10 All endpoints are in the postman collection
+App worked in 2 courses:
+* "Backend con Node.js: API Rest con Express.js"
+* "Backend con Node.js: Bases de datos con PostgreSQL"